gulfiliz/gulfiliz.github.io/_posts/2026-04-20-i-owe-myself-happiness.md

 I kept that promise to myself for a long time.

-Then — being in a foreign country, the workload, the PhD, the pressure — somewhere the thread broke again.
+Then — being in a foreign country, the workload, the school, the pressure — somewhere the thread broke again.
 Not as badly as before,
 but I still wasn't meeting all my own needs.